| |

 All of their donuts are gluten and dairy free.
 If you’re avoiding dairy, their breakfast sandwich contains dairy.

-The highlight, at least for us, is their mochi waffle fried chicken sandwich.
-It’s Saturdays only, and it usually sells out by noon or so (sometimes earlier).
+Another highlight, at least for us, is their mochi waffle fried chicken sandwich.
+It’s weekends only, and it usually sells out by noon or so (sometimes earlier).

 It’s worth the detour to get your hands on it, though!
 It’s the perfect blend of sweet, salty, and a little spicy.